sinankalkan/CENG501-Spring2021/project_Kilinc/readme.md

 ### 2.1.1 Datasets

-We have two types of datasets which are sythetic and pytorch ready datasets, on the training part of the code you should indicate your dataset as given below,
+We have two types of datasets which are sythetic and pytorch ready datasets, on the training part of the code you should indicate your dataset as given below, ( For the sythetic datasets mathematical calculations are checked from the example sythetic datasets link : https://github.com/takashiishida/flooding/tree/master/synthetic )

 * Choose your input size and output size for "input_dim" and "output_dim" parameters.